Basics of a Private Adoption in Missouri

 Cost of Private Adoption in Missouri

-The private domestic adoption of a healthy baby typically costs between $5,000 and $40,000.
-However, some agencies work on a sliding scale and work on what the adoptive family can afford.
+The private domestic adoption of a healthy baby in Missouri typically costs between $5,000 and $40,000.
+However, some adoption agencies work on a sliding scale and work on what the adoptive family can afford.

 Choosing adoption is often a tough decision that is made after lots of research, time, patience, and soul-searching.
-Your local private adoption agency is available to help you expand your family through adoption, but don’t forget to also seek the advice of an attorney.
+Your local adoption agency is available to help you expand your family through adoption, but don’t forget to also seek the advice of a Missouri attorney.